samsuh/2026-journal/README.md

 - none yet

 thoughts:
-- why do we create?
+- why do we create? "the process is for me, the product is for the audience"

 ## 3/10/26 - Tuesday
 Goals for today: